 In Home ABA - What to Expect

 In-home ABA most often begins with an autism diagnosis, though some other diagnoses may trigger qualification for ABA services (depending upon insurance provider coverage).
-The BCBA will conduct an Initial Assessment which requires attendance of both the client and a caregiver.
+The BCBA will conduct an Initial Assessment which requires the attendance of both the client and a caregiver.

 Contact us if you have any questions or would like to learn more about Mighty Oak ABA and how we can help your child reach their fullest potential.